 Link two: The Norwegian state has strictly implemented CITES mandates in the country, while taking many liberties when legislating the obligations derived from the Bern Convention.
 The explanation to that phenomenon is that while CITES is a trade treaty, the Bern Convention might hinder broader and more significant trade interests, particularly those related to animal husbandry and hunting.
 Once again, the general literature correctly predicted that trade agreements are prioritised over conservation ones.

 Link three: Out of the fifteen interviewees, only one incorporated the treaties into their narratives.
 That person was an experienced parliamentarian who participated in the debates about whether to ratify them.
-As the treaties were absent from the stories most stakeholders told, the treaties failed to affect their behaviour.
+The treaties were absent from the stories most stakeholders told, which suggests that the treaties failed to affect their behaviour.
 Again, the literature correctly predicts that failures in incorporating stakeholders into the national debates about the treaties derives in absence of changed behaviour.

 In conclusion, CITES and the Bern Convention are effective in the two first links of the chain of effectiveness.
 They advance the econocentric view at their latent core.
-They are less effective, however, on the third link, as they fail to change the behaviour of the practitioners in charge of implementing them.
+They are less effective, however, on the third link, as they risk failing to change the behaviour of the practitioners in charge of implementing them.

 References